tytydraco/yessleep/out/Dont_play_the_Can_You_Hide_game_if_it_appears_on_your_phone.md

 Corey shrugged, and the pair of them became absorbed in a different topic of conversation.
 They were tucking into their sandwiches, talking between mouthfuls, but I wasn’t eating.
 I couldn’t take my eyes off Corey’s phone on the table.
 The red marker was circling the park, looking for him.
 I couldn’t stop thinking about those people on the Discord server who had spoken so solemnly of the supposedly-deadly game.

 Suddenly, the marker was in the park.
-Lee was wrong.
+Corey was wrong.
 It had found him.
 I prepared for something dreadful to happen.
 I prepared for my friend to be caught.

 “And that’s a wrap!”
 Corey said, scooping up his phone.
 “Four o’clock.
 Yet again, I bested the game.
 It got close this time, though...
 Damn.
 Just a hundred yards away!”